qmexnetworks/3cx-zammad-bridge/README.md

 - `/opt/3cx-zammad-bridge/config.yaml`
 - `config.yaml`  (within the working directory of this 3cx bridge process)

 The first (found) configuration file will be used.
-Also refer to the `config.yaml.dist` file
+Also refer to the `config.yaml.dist` file.

+For 3CX versions 20 and above, it's important that you create a client ID and secret in the 3CX web interface.
+You have to add all extensions that you want to monitor to the Call Control API permissions in the 3CX web interface for the client ID you create.
+Note that monitoring groups this way is not supported (due to limitations of the 3CX permissions model).
+You have to add all extensions manually.

+Example configuration:

 ```yaml
 Bridge:
   poll_interval: 0.5 # decimal; The number of seconds to wait in between polling 3CX for calls